ChristianMurphy/apereo.foundation/membership/README.md

 More information about our individual membership program, Friends of Apereo.

+TODO: link Friends of Apereo page, which does not yet exist here.

 ## Organizational Membership Dues

 Apereo membership consists of two elements.
 The first is a  Core Foundation